make-my/makemy/readme.md

 <img src="/media/makemy.png" alt="MAKEMY">
 </p>

-## makemy is a tool that generates HTML-pages out of your text posts 📄
+## makemy is a tool that parses your text-posts and creates beautiful webpages out of them :heart: 📄

 &nbsp;